superadm1n/CiscoConfigAudits/README.md

 # CiscoConfigAudits
 Each of the files in this repository is a script that will preform a specific audit on the configuration from a Cisco device.
-These scripts are written in python and at this point leverage the CiscoConfParse library as a dependancy.
+These scripts are written in python and at this point leverage the CiscoConfParse library and Cisco Automation Framework as a dependencies.

 All of the scripts in this repository are created with the Unix philosophy in mind to do one thing and do it well, and work together well with other programs.
+With that in mind that is why I created a base.py module so all of the scripts can inherit from the Base class within and that will automatically take care of some base command line arguments and handling input from a pipe.

 ## Examples